maciejsszmigiero/avr-projects/smartupsaddon/README.md

 ## Programming the firmware

-The firmware can be programmed after the addon is mounted inside the UPS via UPS built-in serial port.
+The firmware can be programmed after the addon is mounted inside the UPS via the UPS built-in serial port.

 In order to do so:
 1. Press and hold the button connected to the *J6* connector for about 5 seconds.
-   This will reset the µC and then (when the button is finally released) make it enter the bootloader.
+   This will reset the µC and then (when the button is finally released) make the addon enter the bootloader.
    If the fan was not in the highest speed setting before you'll hear it switch to this (fallback) setting.

 1. Use *avrdude* to write the firmware file *smartupsaddon.hex* via the bootloader (use programmer type *stk500v2*, speed 115200 bps).